-We tell compelling stories about things we believe in, whether it be a retailer, a restaurant, a brewery, a technology company or a band.
+We tell compelling stories about things we believe in, whether it be a shoe company, a restaurant, a brewery, a food brand or a band.
 We seek to capture the essence of our client’s work (both what they do and how they uniquely do it) and turn that into an easily-understood narrative.
 The story generally begins with a visual identity and is then conveyed via a variety of modes, generally dependent on budget.
 While we see ourselves as brand developers, The Splinter Group is a full service agency.
-Each and every day you will find us designing collateral, developing websites, planning media, devising PR campaigns, creating social media and loyalty platforms and doing just about anything else our clients need or want.
+Each and every day you will find us developing brands. designing collateral, building websites, creating content and deploying it, devising PR campaigns and doing just about anything else our clients need or want.

 We collaborate closely with our clients, creating custom work that is inspired by their personalities and unique approaches.
 We undertake this task with a tremendous sense of responsibility and respect.
 Over the years we’ve developed a few operating beliefs:

 1) Marketing can’t be more important to us than it is to the client.

 2) The worst type of client is one you don’t care about impressing.